Quillen cohomology of enriched operads: Background and notations

 \begin{rem} The structure of an infinitesimal right $\P$-module is equivalent to that of a (non-infinitesimal) right $\P$-module. \end{rem}

-The notion of an infinitesimal $\mathcal{P}$-bimodule can be reformulated using the diagramatical language, which has certain advantages over the above definition.
+The definition of an infinitesimal $\mathcal{P}$-bimodule can be reformulated using the diagramatical language, which has certain advantages over the above definition.
 To this end, one starts with the notion of \textbf{infinitesimal composite product}: